gaspard/keoda/CONLANG/02_phonology.md

 this is heavily used to stress words and help avoid ambiguity.

-Inside a word, when two consonants meet like in taj-hem, we add an "a" as in tajahem, munahem or we remove the coda as in "tahem"
+Inside a word, when two consonants meet like in taj-hem and they are not allowed (see bellow), we add an "a" as in tajahem, munahem or we remove the coda as in "tahem" or the onset as in "lemir" (instead of "lemlir")

+Two consonnants are not allowed except for nl and ml (because m and n are like vowels and they open with the l) and 'dj' because it is fun.

 ## Consonants